thescholaar/verified-academic-history-json/README.md

 ## Notes

-- This repository is for academic and scholarly identification purposes.
+- This repository is provided for academic, scholarly, and identification-related purposes.
-- Redacted or unreadable fields are preserved cautiously in the JSON file.
+- Redacted, restricted, or unreadable fields are represented cautiously in the JSON record.
 - The DOI-linked ResearchGate record remains the primary citation anchor for the underlying scholarly metadata.